The Hotel Deca

 The Name

-The Hotel Deca name chosen because it accomplished all of their naming goals: it tied back to the art deco style, it appealed to the local fraternities and sororities and their social chairs because “deca” is from the Greek for 10, it differentiated the property from all competitors throughout Seattle, it was easy to say, spell and remember, and it was short (easily fitting on signage and other brand touch points).
+The Hotel Deca name was chosen because it accomplished all of the key naming goals: it tied back to the art deco style, it appealed to the local fraternities and sororities and their social chairs because “deca” is from the Greek for 10, it differentiated the property from all competitors throughout Seattle, it was easy to say, spell and remember, and it was short.

 The Result